skovaka/UNCALLED/README.md

 ## Undocumented Features

 UNCALLED is a work in progress.
 Many parameters exist that are not documented here, but can be seen on the command line help information.
 Most users should leave these unchanged.
 They may be removed in future versions, or be replaced with hyperparameters that adjust the accuracy and speed of UNCALLED.

+## Release notes

+- v2.2: added event profiler which masks out pore stalls, and compile-time debug options
+- v2.1: updated ReadUntil client for latest MinKNOW version, made `uncalled index` automatically build the BWA index, added hdf5 submodule, further automated installation by auto-building hdf5, switched to using setuptools, moved submodules to submods/
+- v2.0: released the ReadUntil simulator `uncalled sim`, which can predict how much enrichment UNCALLED could provide on a given reference, using a control and UNCALLED run as a template.
+Also CHANGED THE FORMAT OF CERTAIN ARGUMENTS.
+Index prefix and fast5 list are now positional, and some flags have changed names.
+See below for details.
+- v1.2: fixed indexing for particularly large or small reference
+- v1.1: added support for altering chunk size
+- v1.0: pre-print release